diyorbek-mamadaliev/JGraph/README.md

-# Graph Algorithms and Data Structures Library
+# JGraph

-Welcome to the Graph Algorithms and Data Structures Library!
+Welcome to the JGraph, Graph Algorithms, and Data Structures Library!
 This library is designed to provide a comprehensive set of graph algorithms and data structures implemented using the adjacency list representation.
 Whether you're a developer working on network analysis, pathfinding, or any graph-related problem, this library aims to simplify your implementation process.

 ## Features